lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 ![](/images/posts/visual1.jpg)

-Right at the beginning, when you land on all four in a gutter, you are presented with an effective yet simple technique with using color coding and light to attract player's attention and signal them where to go next.
+Right at the beginning, when you land on all four into a gutter, you are presented with an effective yet simple technique with using color coding and light to attract player's attention and signal them where to go next.

 ### The theory behind